Grenoble, France | 32 Fun Ways to Travel Like a Local

 Gooey Cheese and Fresh Baguettes in the Park

 There are numerous parks around Grenoble but two of the best, and most central, are Jardin de Ville and Parc Paul Mistral.
 Grab some gooey cheese and fresh baguettes and you’ve got yourselves a great picnic!

 Work your way through the beer list at Les Berthom

 Les Berthom has a huge beer list, the biggest in Grenoble without a doubt.
 If you’re a beer drinker this is definitely the place to visit.
-My favourite was Kirsch, a cherry flavoured beer.
+My favorite was Kirsch, a cherry flavored beer.